-Homocystinuria (CBS-related) (CBS gene): Homocystinuria (CBS-related) is an autosomal recessive disorder caused by pathogenic variants in the CBS gene.
-It can occur in people of all ethnicities but is most common in people with Qatari and Caucasian ancestry.
-Although pathogenic variants in a variety of genes can cause homocystinuria, CBS-related homocystinuria is the most common form.
+Homocystinuria (CBS-Related) (CBS gene): Homocystinuria (CBS-related) is an autosomal recessive disorder caused by pathogenic variants in the CBS gene.
+Although pathogenic variants in a variety of other genes can also cause homocystinuria, CBS-related homocystinuria is the most common form.

-Individuals affected with homocystinuria are unable to process certain building blocks of proteins (called amino acids), which then cause increased amounts of the amino acids to build up in their blood and urine.
+Individuals affected with homocystinuria are unable to break down certain building blocks (called amino acids), which then cause increased amounts of homocysteine and other toxic materials to build up in their blood and urine.
 This build-up can affect a variety of organ systems, including the central nervous system, eyes, skeleton, and blood clotting system.
-Therefore, symptoms of CBS-related homocystinuria include intellectual disability/developmental delay, dislocated lenses of the eye, brittle bones, and other skeletal abnormalities such as excessive height/scoliosis, and blood clots.
+Therefore, symptoms of CBS-related homocystinuria include intellectual disability/developmental delay, dislocated lenses of the eye/other eye problems, brittle bones/other skeletal abnormalities such as excessive height/scoliosis, and blood clots.

 Some individuals present with more severe disease, known as B6-non-responsive type and develop symptoms during infancy, while others present with the milder B6-responsive disease and may not clinically develop symptoms until childhood or early adulthood.
 Affected individuals are treated with strict diets and supplements.
-Because prompt treatment can drastically improve outcomes, screening for homocystinuria is recommended as part of the newborn screen in the United States.
+Because prompt treatment can drastically improve outcomes, homocystinuria is recommended as part of the newborn screen in the United States.
 Therefore, most babies are screened for and diagnosed with the disease at birth.
 However, treatment effectiveness and long-term outlook still varies significantly.
-While some individuals respond great to treatment and may have normal development and normal lifespan, others with homocystinuria will have a shortened life expectancy due to complications of the condition, especially from blood clot events.
-Several specific variants have been associated with milder or more severe disease phenotypes, and therefore the disease severity may be predicted in some individuals based on the variant inherited.
+While some individuals who respond great to treatment may have normal development and normal lifespan, others with homocystinuria will have a shortened life expectancy due to complications of the disease.